-A paprika with an intense and spicy taste to be used every day.
+A paprika with an intense and spicy taste for everyday use.
 Discover its smoky and slightly bitter aromas, reminiscent of dried tomatoes.
 An exceptional paprika for cooking meat, vegetables and fish

-To be used in the kitchen: soup, goulash, vegetables, poultry, fish, Greek-style cottage cheese
+To be used in cooking : soup, goulash, vegetables, poultry, fish, Greek-style cottage cheese

 Origin - Plantations: Yunnan and Sichuan region - China

 Paprika is a vegetable but also the name of a spice derived from the sweet pepper or capsicum (Capsicum annuum).
 These two vegetables come from the Solonaceae family, as do tomatoes, aubergines, etc. Less hot than chilli powder, hot paprika has more flavour than classic paprika.
 Its aromas are close to those of dried tomatoes.

 The flowers of the peppers are white with 6 or 8 petals.
 Their pollen is irritating

 Paprika is the fruit of the Capsicum annuum.
 It is harvested ripe before being dried.
 Once dry, it is crushed until a fine powder is obtained: the paprika powder.

 In Europe, paprika is increasingly being grown in greenhouses.

 Did you know that?
 In paprika, it is the seeds that bring a spicy taste.
 There are different varieties of paprika (strong or sweet) depending on whether you grind the fruit, the seeds or the tail.